joaquintides/hub/README.md

 Although functionally equivalent to the classical loop, `visit_all` is generally faster as it is implemented with a combination of loop unrolling and prefetching techniques.
 Speedups can be as high as 1.75x.
-Consult the [performance](#performance) section for a comparison in execution speeds.
+Consult the [performance](#performance) section for a comparison of execution speeds.
 Consult the [reference](#ref-internal-visitation) for documentation on variations of `visit_all` (`visit`, `visit_while`, `visit_all_while`).